About the HOA

 The Association’s Rules and Regulations contains many examples of common additions to properties.
 The ARC submittal form and an examples of how to make an application is also available.

-Homeowners need to register their account on revopay.com to make electronic payments of Association dues.
-For online Dues payments, please visit:
+Homeowners need to register their account on revopay.com to make electronic payments of the Association Assessment.
+For online Assessment payments, please visit:

 Most of the streets in the Peregrine community are maintained by the City of Colorado Springs.
 For the City’s Street Division’s automated snowline of the current snow plow status please call 719-457-7669.
 The city’s Streets Division will first plow Primary Routes, which are multi-lane roads with large volumes of traffic or hospital access.
 Once the Primary Routes are passable, snow crew’s move on to Secondary Routes, which include school access and collector streets that serve as the main connections between neighborhoods and primary roads.
 If there is continuous snowfall, the Primary Routes may have to be plowed more than once, which will delay the response on secondary streets.
 Residential streets are only treated when at least 6 inches of snow accumulates, the primary and secondary routes have been cleared and the snow has stopped falling.

 The perimeter sidewalk around W.Woodmen, connecting through Orchard Valley are plowed by PMA contractors.